 You will also come across accommodation operated by religious organizations – convents (normally for women only), welcome houses and the like, again with a mixture of dormitory and individual rooms, which can sometimes be a way of cutting costs as well as meeting like-minded people.
 Most operate a curfew of some sort, and you should bear in mind that they don’t always work out a great deal cheaper than a bottom-line one-star hotel.
 Information can be found in the local tourist offices.

-An online agency, Monastery Stays (w monasterystays.com), offers a centralized booking service for over 250 convents and monasteries around Italy.
+An online agency, Monastery Stays (w monasterystays.com), offers a centralized booking service for over 500 convents and monasteries across Italy and Austria.
 There are no restrictions on age, sex or faith, all rooms have private bathrooms and few places have early curfews.
+Monastery Stays ensures that rooms listed are to a high standard, and all have access to a private bathroom.

 Self-catering is becoming an increasingly feasible option for visitors to Italy’s cities.
 High prices mean that renting rooms or an apartment can be an attractive, cost-effective choice.
 Usually in well-located positions in city centres, and available for a couple of nights to a month or so, they come equipped with bedding and kitchen utensils, and there’s nothing like shopping for supplies in a local market to make you feel part of Italian daily life.